arduino/arduino-cloud-cli/README.md

 `$ arduino-cloud-cli device create --name <deviceName> --port <port> --fqbn <deviceFqbn>`

+####LoRa

+The list of supported LoRa frequency plans can be retrieved with:

+`$ arduino-cloud-cli device list-frequency-plans`

 ## Device commands

 Devices can be deleted using the device delete command.
 This command accepts two mutually exclusive flags: `--id` and `--tags`.
 Only one of them must be passed.
 When the `--id` is passed, the device having such ID gets deleted: